jaxpagetti/jaxpagetti/README.md

 - pls ask to take inspo from my ponies multiple ppl have pretended to be me so id rather know
 - [guestbook](https://furretkechi.123guestbook.com) is dead but the hate msg on it is funny so im keeping it on my github
 - im at spawn 99.5% of the time (18+)
+- whisper me if i dont answer im offtab a lot + i likely will take a long time to respond

 ![cd](https://github.com/user-attachments/assets/d46bc875-a837-44cf-b8ae-7ea49b3dbf43)
 <br></br>